bytecodealliance/registry/crates/warg/tests/README.md

 # Log Tests

-The `package.rs` and `operator.rs` modules
+The `package.rs` and `operator.rs` tests perform the following:

-1. read in tests from the `package-logs` and `operator-logs` directories respectively,
+1. read in tests from the `package-logs` and `operator-logs` directories respectively
-2. construct signed logs using the contents,
+2. construct signed logs using the contents
-3. attempt to validate them, and
+3. validate the logs
-4. compare the validation output to what was specified in the test file.
+4. compare the output to what was specified in corresponding output file.

+## Updating Test Output

+Set the `BLESS` environment variable to a non-empty value and run the tests.

+This will update all of the test output files to the current output of the tests.

+After the test outputs have been updated, review any changes to ensure the tests have the expected output.

 ## Keys